MetroLink (St. Louis): Rolling stock

-MetroLink operates 87 Siemens SD-400 and SD-460 light rail vehicles.
+MetroLink operates 87 Siemens SD-400 and SD-460 light rail vehicles (LRVs).
 Each 90 ft, single articulated vehicle has four high-platform doors per side and can hold 72 seated and 106 standing passengers.
 The cars are powered by an electric motor which gets its electricity from an overhead line with a supply.

 Each car is bi-directional (also known as "double-ended"), meaning it has an enclosed operator cab at each end.
 This configuration is the most flexible for operations but prevents travel between cars.
 Bicycles are permitted in the door vestibules adjacent to each unused cab.
 Each car has separate doors for boarding at station level and track level; in normal operations, the track-level doors (equipped with stairs) are unused.

+A new paint scheme of blue and black was adopted in 2019, and repainting or wrapping of the entire active fleet in the new colors was completed in August 2025.
+All LRVs were originally equipped with rollsignsroll-type destination signs in which the background color (blue or red) indicated the route, but all of the SD-460 cars were converted to LED-type destination signs between October 2021 and July 2023, leaving only the 18 remaining SD-400 cars with rollsigns.

-In 2026, Metro plans to begin phasing out the original SD-400 cars and to refurbish the SD-460 cars for continued use.
+By 2025, 13 of the SD-400 cars had been retired.
+Metro plans to begin phasing out the remaining 18 SD-400 cars and to refurbish the SD-460 cars for continued use.
 In May 2023, Metro received a $196.2 million federal grant to purchase up to 48 Siemens S200 high-floor light rail vehicles to replace 25 of the oldest cars.
 Six months later, Bi-State's board approved a contract with Siemens Mobility worth up to $390.4 million for as many as 55 new light rail vehicles.
+The initial order, awarded in November 2023, was for 24 LRVs; by 2025, it had been increased to the full 55 vehicles.
+The first car is expected to arrive in early 2027.

 Metro operates two storage and maintenance facilities.
 Ewing Yard sits between the Grand and Union Station stops just west of downtown St. Louis; 29th Street Yard is located between the JJK Center and Washington Park stops in East St. Louis.